kevgo/contains_lines/README.md

-# contains_lines
+# Contains_lines

 A Rust library for checking if one string contains all lines of another string